ChritopherFarah/academy-portfolio/class-work/README.md

 - Bonus: Write and link a function to the TS file

-**Make sure to commit and push your changes then create a Pull Request and assign christyantoun as reviewer**
+**Make sure to commit and push your changes then create a Pull Request and assign mayssam1998 as reviewer**